wp-plugins/informational-popup/readme.txt

 == Screenshots ==

-1. A screenshot of a window that has animated into the viewport.
+1. The options page.

-2. The options page.
+2. Here's an example of a window that has animated into the viewport.

 == Changelog ==